Let's work together to create a good climate on internet and social media for our children and youth.

 It is also a place where harassments and degrading treatment can spread easily, quickly, and anonymously.
 In other aspects cyberbullying is not that different from bullying in for example schools and youth sports clubs.

-The most important factor for preventing and stopping bullying, IRL and online, is that there are adults our children and youth trust and can talk to.
+The most important factor for preventing and stopping bullying, in-person and online, is that there are adults our children and youth trust and can talk to.

 It’s easy to think that cyberbullying is mainly a problem among children and youth.
 But we adults are also harassing and treating others badly online.